xueerchen1990/xueerchen1990.github.io/_posts/2023-07-24-A-Step-by-Step-Guide-to-install-scGPT.markdown

 ## Installing scGPT: A Step-by-Step Guide

 ### Step 0: GPU required
 Keep in mind that using scGPT requires an NVIDIA GPU in your computer, along with an up-to-date GPU driver.
-For reference, my installation and testing were performed with Driver Version 515.65.01
+For reference, my installation and testing were performed with Driver Version `515.65.01`.
+To check driver version, simply open a terminal and type `nvidia-smi` and driver version can be found on the top of the output table.

 ### Step 1: Install Mamba